maxwellbrenner/TheOddsAPI-Interfacing/README.md

 This program processes raw betting odds data to align it with the UFC event data, making it suitable for appending.
 The key preprocessing steps include:

 #### Filtering Odds Data by Date Range
-The program filters odds data to match the event date range from `event_masterlist.csv`, ensuring that only relevant betting data is retained.
+The program filters odds data to match the event date range from `cleaned_event_masterlist.csv`, ensuring that only relevant betting data is retained.

 #### Converting Odds Formats
 American-style odds are converted to implied probabilities, enabling accurate calculation of average and best odds across multiple bookmakers.